-This means to pick a day (once a week or month is good) to do a group of similar tasks together.
+This means picking a day (once a week or month is good) to do a group of similar tasks together.
 Combine this with using the timer, above, if that works for you.
 So, suppose you need to do reports.
 Plan a workday to several similar reports to keep your brain on one “track”.
 Or at home, if you need to sort clothes between keep, donate, and trash, do everyone’s on the same weekend, rather than worrying about other tasks.
 Each task will build on the last and make the whole thing easier.

 When you have something big you’re trying to do, from finding a job to designing a new whatsit, see it before you build it.
 This can involve simply closing your eyes and imagining the steps, for simpler things, to using mindmaps, a journal (or bullet journal) or planner, spreadsheets, or a “vision board”.
-There are likely to be lots of scratchy, scribbly notes and half-finished thoughts and dead ends.
+There are likely to be lots of scratchy, scribbly notes and half-finished thoughts, and dead ends.
 That’s good.
 It means the process is working.

 Exercise: Buy or “crib together” a planner, paper, electronic or some combination.
 On a fresh page or file, name your project, and every day set a timer for five or ten minutes and add something to your plan.
 Or take something away.
 Or make up wild ideas.

 Exercise: Every single day write down three things you want to accomplish before the end of the day.
 This can be as simple as 1. get out of bed 2. drink coffee 3. prepare the coffee pot for tomorrow, or earthshaking, lifesaving stuff.
 Write it down someplace you won’t lose it.
-An app on your phone, a planner you carry everywhere, or on your refrigerator door or bathroom or bedroom mirror.
+Perhaps an app on your phone, a planner you carry everywhere, or on your refrigerator door or bathroom or bedroom mirror.

 Everyone do-si-do!
 Grab a partner and ’round we go!
-Find a supportive friend, co-worker, or family member, or a supportive professional, and ask them to help you stay accountable.
+Find a supportive friend, co-worker, family member, or a supportive professional, and ask them to help you stay accountable.
 Return the favor for them.
-Become exercise buddies, or have them over to help you visualize your idea, or take turns helping each other do a major cleaning task.
+Become exercise buddies, have them over to help you visualize your idea, or take turns helping each other do a major cleaning task.

-Exercise: Make a list of three people you could count on to help you with something on this list even if their help is limited by distance or busy-ness.
+Exercise: Make a list of three people you could count on to help you with something on this list even if their help is limited by distance or busyness.
 Call at least one of them and ask for the help you need.

 create extrinsic motives:

-“Extrinsic” is a fancy psychology word for “external” or “outside of yourself”.
+“Extrinsic” is a fancy psychological word for “external” or “outside of yourself”.
 I keep repeating it in these articles and videos so you learn a new word.
 When feeling good about yourself or liking the work you did isn’t enough, reward yourself.

 Exercises: There are two here.
-The first is to make a list of small, inexpensive and relatively emotionally/physically healthy things you can do to reward yourself on a regular basis for things you’ve achieved.
+The first is to make a list of small, inexpensive, and relatively emotionally/physically healthy things you can do to reward yourself on a regular basis for things you’ve achieved.
 The second is to pick one of those things to reward yourself every single time you complete a goal from one of the other exercises in this article.